cds-snc/docs/rfc-template.md

 [La version française suit.](#résumé)

 # Title

-(Note, this is an example template, please delete any sections which are not relevant for your RFC.)
+(Note, this is an example template, please delete any sections which are not relevant for your RFC along with any content in ()'s.)

 ## Summary
 Executive summary of the RFC.